BBQ Masterclass Recap - Melbourne July 2017

 Similarly, I thin down the chicken thighs to make them more uniform in thickness.

 To put the meat onto the skewer, all you do is simply squash chicken thighs and lamb shoulders onto the skewer and in between 2 gyros plates.
-The recipe I used can be found here.
+Check the recipe I used.
 All up, we had around 4kgs of gyros.

 My favourite spit roaster to cook on is the Flaming Coals Cyprus Spit Roaster.
 It’s compact and can be used to cook in a multitude of different ways.
 In addition to the gyros, I also put a de-boned lamb shoulder in the rotisserie basket so we had gyros on half of the skewer and the flattened out shoulder in the other.
 The best thing about cooking in the basket is that it’s fast.
 Instead of cooking through a whole round roast which could be 15-20cm in diameter, the basket allows you to lay the meat flat so it’s no more than 6cm thick.
 Cooked through to well done, this lamb was taken off in around 50 minutes.